drghirlanda/alex/Docs/Roadmap.md

   can be more lenient and determine the order of fields from the header line of Stimuli.csv (as is done in other Read*() functions)

-- Example suite: reaction time, discrimination task, causal rating, categorization.
+- Example suite: reaction time, causal rating, categorization.

 - Add to troubleshooting section that on Windows you don't get error messages on console.
 If no log file, it means that alex cannot read